 Oath recently conducted a survey to find out who advertisers believe should protect the consumer data.

 2. Sizmek, a buy-side technology vendor conducted a similar survey to know who’s responsible for brand safety.
-The survey included 522 advertising decision makers from the US and Europe.
-You know what’s surprising about the results?
+The survey included 522 advertising decision-makers from the US and Europe.
+Do you know what’s surprising about the results?

 38% of brand advertisers and marketers believe brands [they themselves] are responsible for brand safety.